basitsk09/test/README.md

         </Table>
       </TableContainer>

-      {/* Confirmation Dialog */}
+      {/* Confirmation Dialog (logic remains mostly the same, context is now row-specific) */}
       <Dialog open={dialogOpen} onClose={handleCloseDialog}>
         <DialogTitle sx={{ fontWeight: 'bold' }}>
           {dialogAction === 'save' ?
-'Confirm Save' : 'Confirm Submission'}
+'Confirm Save' : 'Confirm Submission'} for Circle: {selectedRow?.circleCode}
         </DialogTitle>
         <DialogContent>
           <DialogContentText>
             {dialogAction === 'save'
               ?
-'Are you sure you want to save the changes?'
+'Are you sure you want to save the changes for this circle?'
-              : 'Are you sure you want to submit?
+              : 'Are you sure you want to submit for this circle?
 Once submitted, the data may not be editable.'}
           </DialogContentText>
         </DialogContent>
         <DialogActions>